Support & Service

 SCHOLARLY INFORMATION AND THE SDGS

 The GeoRef database tracks current publications related to the geosciences.
 From time to time the publications within the database have been examined for their alignment or inclusion in major research projects or initiatives.
-As sustainability becomes a key element in global initiatives and geoscience research, identifying publications related to the SDGs is the next major initiative to be undertaken by GeoRef staff.
-As publications from 2022 and beyond are loaded into the database, relevant articles are being tagged with up to two corresponding SDG numbers as part of their metadata.
-This will allow GeoRef users to discover global geoscience materials relevant to each SDG.
+For instance, as sustainability became an element in global initiatives and geoscience research, identifying publications related to the SDGs was the next major initiative to be undertaken by GeoRef staff.

 CRITICAL NEEDS DOCUMENT